uploadcare/uploadcare-php/README.md

 Let's start with widgets.

-If you want to get Javascript's url for widget, just call:
+If you want to get Javascript's URL for widget, just call:

 ```php
 print $api->widget->getScriptSrc()